hvihvi/blog/pages/posts/drive.md

 They encourage cheating, shortcuts and unethical behaviour and short-term thinking.

 Instead, give rewards or praises / positive feedbacks after the task is complete.

+## Experiments & Examples

+## Candle experiment

+The experiment gives participants a candle, a box of thumbtacks, and a book of matches, and asks them to attach the candle to the wall so that it doesn't drip onto the table below.
+Participants that were **"incentivised"** by money rewards were **3min30 slower**.

+Creativity is killed by Carrot & stick (extrinsic motivators).
+It does work for more simple & mechanical tasks.

+### Microsoft Encarta vs Wikipedia

+Encarta was build by well paid contributers and managers, but was overtaken by Wikipedia.

+### Blood donor experiment

+When paid to give blood, donations drop from 53% to 30% of tested subjects.